Private, local-first AI runtime

 Your keys never leave.

-Sfiniti runs open models on the computers you already own, swarms hundreds of agents on a single GPU, and reaches for the frontier with your provider keys — connecting your machine straight to your provider.
+Sfiniti runs open-weight models on the computers you already own, coordinates concurrent work through a shared local model, and reaches for the frontier with your provider keys, connecting your machine straight to your provider.
 We are software, never a middleman.
 Your prompts and keys stay on your hardware.

 ● local-first · ● bring-your-own-key · ● no data resold, ever